-Today, I’m going to share with you the 5 most important SEO techniques you should absolutely be using if you want to start building your audience and gaining more traffic.
+Today, I’m going to share with you the most important SEO techniques you should absolutely be using if you want to start building your audience and gaining more traffic.

 Keep in mind that one step without the other is not a strategy.
 You need them all to be truly successful.

-Here are the 5 main techniques that ensure your site and your content are completely optimized for search engines.
+Here are the main techniques that ensure your site and your content are completely optimized for search engines.

-#1: Create great content
+#1: Create Great Content

 Above anything else, Google wants great content.